 The Safe Torque Off (STO) function is used to stop the drive in emergency stop situations.
+The drive can use the STO function with asynchronous, synchronous, and permanent magnet motors.

 For more information about Safe Torque Off, including installation and commissioning, refer to the Safe Torque Off Operating Guide.